carvel-dev/carvel/site/content/blog/package-authoring-with-kctrl.md

 * [**kctrl dev**](/kapp-controller/docs/latest/authoring-command/#dev): This command will use the Package and PackageInstall generated above and deploy them locally.
 By locally, we mean that kapp-controller need not be installed on the Kubernetes cluster.
 Also, it will eliminate the need to push the imgpkg bundle to an OCI registry during the development stage.
 This will be useful when you are develping the additional overlay/template.

-* [**kctrl package release**](/kapp-controller/docs/latest/authoring-command/#releasing-the-package): This command will create and upload the imgpkg bundle with all the Kuberentes manifest of the software.
-Also, it will create the `package.yml` and `metadata.yml` which can be either checkin to the package repository or released as part of the release artifacts.
+* [**kctrl package release**](/kapp-controller/docs/latest/authoring-command/#releasing-the-package): This command will create and upload the imgpkg bundle with all the Kubernetes manifest of the software.
+Also, it will create the `package.yml` and `metadata.yml` files which can be either checked in to the package repository or released as part of the release artifacts.

-* [**kctrl package repo release**](/kapp-controller/docs/latest/authoring-command/#releasing-a-package-repository): This command will create and push the package repository bundle consisting of all the package and packageMetadata files present in the `packages` folder in the working directory.
+* [**kctrl package repo release**](/kapp-controller/docs/latest/authoring-command/#releasing-a-package-repository): This command will create and push the package repository bundle consisting of all the Package and PackageMetadata files present in the `packages` folder of the working directory.
 This repository bundle can later on be consumed by package consumers.

 ![Kctrl flow for kubernetes-package-authoring](/images/blog/introducing-kctrl-package-authoring-commands.png)

 All these commands are available from version [v0.40.0+](https://github.com/vmware-tanzu/carvel-kapp-controller/releases/latest).
-You can find tutorial with end to end workflow for package authoring [here](/kapp-controller/docs/latest/kctrl-package-authoring.md)!
+You can find a tutorial with end to end workflow for package authoring [here](/kapp-controller/docs/latest/kctrl-package-authoring.md)!

 `kctrl` [v0.40.0](https://github.com/vmware-tanzu/carvel-kapp-controller/releases/tag/v0.40.0) is an alpha release of the package authoring commands.
 We are excited for you to try out the tool.
 We are eager to hear about your experiences and how it solves your use-case.
 There is a github [issue](https://github.com/vmware-tanzu/carvel-kapp-controller/issues/831) created to collect the feedback/feature request/suggestion which you would like to see in the future releases.
 We encourage you to post it there.
 Alternatively, you can post it in the [#carvel in Kubernetes]({{% named_link_url "slack_url" %}}) slack channel.